COMMUNITY FIRST RESPONDERS

 Will it affect my car insurance?

-Who is responsible for the First Responders?
+Who is responsible for Community First Responders?